 What is a Hypothesis?

-A hypothesis is a tentative, testable answer to a scientific question.
 Once a scientist has a scientific question she is interested in, the scientist reads up to find out what is already known on the topic.
 Then she uses that information to form a tentative answer to her scientific question.
 Sometimes people refer to the tentative answer as "an educated guess."
 Keep in mind, though, that the hypothesis also has to be testable since the next step is to do an experiment to determine whether or not the hypothesis is right!

 A hypothesis leads to one or more predictions that can be tested by experimenting.

 Predictions often take the shape of "If ____then ____" statements, but do not have to.
 Predictions should include both an independent variable (the factor you change in an experiment) and a dependent variable (the factor you observe or measure in an experiment).
 A single hypothesis can lead to multiple predictions, but generally, one or two predictions is enough to tackle for a science fair project.

 Examples of Hypotheses and Predictions